Antigua and Barbuda

 by investment

-New opportunities for travelling the world for cosmopolitans
+New opportunities for exploring the world and special conditions for extended families

 period

-The Antigua and Barbuda Citizenship by Investment Programme was launched in 2013.
-An investor can obtain citizenship by making a non-refundable contribution to a state fund, purchasing real estate, or investing in a business.
+The Antigua and Barbuda citizenship by investment program was launched in 2013.
+Investors can choose from four options: a non-refundable contribution to fund, donation towards education, purchasing real estate, or investing in a business.

-Participation in the programme spans three to six months, after which the investor is issued an Antigua and Barbuda passport.
-To maintain citizenship, the requirement is a five-day visit to the country within the first five years following passport application approval.
+Participation in the investment program takes at least 6 months.
+To maintain citizenship, a five-day visit to the country within the first five years after passport approval is required.

-11 main benefits of the Antigua and Barbuda programme
+13 main benefits of the Antigua and Barbuda CBI program

 Low investment threshold

-The Antigua and Barbuda passport can be obtained by investing at least $100,000.
+The Antigua and Barbuda passport can be obtained by investing at least $230,000.
+Obtaining citizenship with family does not increase the investment amount, unlike CBI programs in other Caribbean countries.

 Fast processing time

-The investor’s application is processed within 3 to 6 months.
+The investor’s application is processed in 6 or more months.

 Convenient service